LendingTree is an online loan marketplace that allows potential borrowers to receive multiple loan offers by filling out

 Being Courted by Multiple Lenders

 On the one hand, it’s great because you get to shop around and negotiate multiple personal loans without having to manage scores of applications.
-On the other hand, some users complain about the number of phone calls and emails they receive from lenders almost immediately after filling out the form.
+But, on the other hand, some users complain about the number of phone calls and emails they receive from lenders almost immediately after filling out the form.
 While most LendingTree reviews online are positive, getting contacted too much was the main complaint.

 Unsure of Your Credit